Food Service Management Bachelor's Degree

 What Can I Do With the Degree?

 According to the U.S. Bureau of Labor Statistics (BLS), food service managers need to have plenty of restaurant experience to move forward in their careers (www.bls.gov).
-A 4-year bachelor's degree program can give you a boost in the job hunt, but many food service companies run management programs.
-Additionally, 42% of food service managers operate their own business stated the BLS.
-Food service managers can expect a five percent growth from 2008-2018, according to the BLS.
-The BLS projected a median annual wage of $52,220 as of May 2010.
+A 4-year bachelor's degree program can give you a boost in the job hunt, but many food service companies recruit from specific management programs.
+Additionally, about 33% of food service managers are self-employed, stated the BLS.
+Food service managers can expect a five percent growth in employment from 2014-2024, and they earned a median annual wage of $48,560 as of May 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: